glouppe/info8006-introduction-to-ai/lecture6.md

 class: middle

 If we can answer whether $P(Y=1)>0$, then we answer whether 3SAT has a solution.
-- By reduction, inference in Bayesian networks is therefore **NP-hard**.
+- By reduction, inference in Bayesian networks is therefore **NP-complete**.
 - There is no known efficient probabilistic inference algorithm in general.

 ???